azuree0/Liquid/README.md

 <script type="module">
   const apiIntegration = new StorefrontApiIntegration();

-  // Get token from theme settings or environment
-  // IMPORTANT: In production, use a secure method to store this token const accessToken = 'YOUR_STOREFRONT_API_ACCESS_TOKEN';
+  // Quick: paste token here (dev only).
+Production: use theme setting (see above). const accessToken = 'YOUR_STOREFRONT_API_ACCESS_TOKEN';

   if (accessToken && accessToken !== 'YOUR_STOREFRONT_API_ACCESS_TOKEN') {